 These treats are so tasty, you’ll want to have a nibble yourself.
 Just make sure you leave some left for the dogs!
 It’s best to grind up the flax seeds in this recipe, as your dog will get the most nutritional value out of them that way.
 Now where did we put that bone-shaped biscuit cutter?

-Cheddar blueberry biscuits
+Cheddar blueberry treats

 Puppy power smoothies

 Whilst dogs love crunchy biscuits, smoothies go down well too.
 Containing just four simple ingredients, this treat is bursting with healthy fats, protein and antioxidants.
 The parsley will also help tackle smelly doggy breath.
 Best of all, this recipe only takes five minutes to make.

 In the summer, you may wish to freeze the smoothie.
 Not only will this enable your dog to cool down, they’ll be forced to eat it slowly, giving them a chance to really enjoy it.